hudazama/Puzzle_OpenCV/Images/README.md

 # Images

 This folder contains 5 sets of puzzles in the respective zip files.
-(Note that Galaxy has two zip files because the size is too large.
-Just unzip both and put them in one folder.)
+Note that Galaxy has two zip files because the size is too large.
+Just unzip both and put them in one folder

 The expected reconstructed images are as follows: